 Our Albertville divorce lawyers are currently charging a low flat fee for cheap and easy uncontested divorces in Marshall County, Alabama.
 If you are not in complete agreement about all of your marital issues then we can still help you.
 However, without an agreement you have to file a contested divorce and the fees for this are much more expensive.
 Call us today for more information about filing for divorce in Albertville, Alabama.

-- $290 for a cheap uncontested divorce with no kids
+- $390 for a simple uncontested divorce with no kids

-- $390 for a cheap uncontested divorce with kids
+- $490 for a simple uncontested divorce with kids

 There is also a filing fee that the county charges to file a divorce.
-This fee varies depending on the county, but in Marshall County it is about $223, which includes a small convenience fee for filing electronically.
-Call our Albertville divorce lawyer today for the filing fee where you live.
+This fee varies depending on the county.
+Call our Albertville divorce lawyer today for the filing fee in Marshall County, Alabama.